cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 In the app-mempool design in Cosmos SDK `v0.47.x` an unconfirmed transaction must be both in CometBFT's mempool for dissemination and in the app's mempool so the application can decide how to manage the mempool.
-The many advantages of this approach are beyond question.
-However it has some implications:
+There is no doubt that this approach has numerous advantages.
+However, it also has some implications that need to be considered:

 * Having every transaction both in CometBFT and in the application is suboptimal in terms of memory.
-  Additonally, the app developer has to be careful that the contents of both mempools does not diverge over time (hence the crucial role `re-CheckTx` plays post-ABCI++).
+  Additonally, the app developer has to be careful that the contents of both mempools do not diverge over time (hence the crucial role `re-CheckTx` plays post-ABCI++).
 * The main reason for a transaction needing to be in CometBFT's mempool is because the design in Cosmos SDK `v0.47.x` does not consider an application that has its own means of disseminating transactions.
   It reuses the peer to peer network underneath CometBFT reactors.
-* So, if an app has an ad-hoc design of how to disseminate transactions, there is no point in having transactions in CometBFT's mempool.
+* There is no point in having transactions in CometBFT's mempool if an application implements an ad-hoc design for disseminating transactions.

-This proposal targets this kind of applications: those that have an ad-hoc (and likely more efficient) mechanism for transaction dissemination.
+This proposal targets this kind of applications: those that have an ad-hoc mechanism for transaction dissemination that better meets the application requirements.
 We propose to introduce a `nil` mempool which will effectively act as a stubbed object
 internally:

 * it will reject any transaction being locally submitted or gossipped by a peer
-* when it is time to _reap_ (as it is currently called) the mempool the answer will always be empty
+* when a _reap_ (as it is currently called) is executed in the mempool, an empty answer will always be returned
 * the application running on the proposer validator will add transactions it received using the appchains's own mechanism via `PrepareProposal`.